Frequently Asked Questions

 Q: Do I have the right computer equipment?

-A: The MacMurray College commencement exercises take place on campus the first Saturday of May.
+A: As graduation approaches, you will be prompted to file an application to graduate, which is available on the My Mac.edu portal.
+All students must file a form to officially graduate.
+The MacMurray College commencement exercises take place on campus in May.
 We happily invite our online students to participate in graduation if they are able to travel to campus.
-If you finish your course work earlier during the academic year, that's okay; we will gladly see you in May.
-If you cannot attend graduation your diploma will be mailed to you.
+If you finish your course work earlier during the academic year, we will look forward to seeing you on campus for the ceremonies in May.
+If you cannot attend graduation, your diploma will be mailed to you.

 Q: Will my diploma and transcript say "MacMurray College" or "MacMurray College Online?"

-A: Your diploma and transcript will say "MacMurray College."
-There is no reference to online study on these documents.
+A: Your diploma and transcripts will say "MacMurray College."

 Q: What student services are available to me as an online student?